The 11 Worst Social Media Fails in Politics

 You might get a chuckle when one of your friends mistypes a status update or sends an unintentionally funny tweet.
 There are dozens of websites dedicated to these types of posts, but politicians and political candidates are immune right?
 They have staff, campaign managers and communications departments to ensure than only well-polished messages are released, right?
 Wrong.

-Here’s a list of some of the worst political social media missteps within recent memory.
+Here’s a list of some of the worst political social media fails within recent memory.

 11. Jason Neo